cyb0rg71/Bug-Hunting-Cheatsheet/CSRF.md

 ## Testing CSRF Token and CSRF Cookies

-### Check if CSRF Token is Tied to the CSRF Cookie + Not Tied With User Session Cookie
+### Check if CSRF Token is Tied to the CSRF Cookie

+If CSRF cookie Not Tied With User Session Cookie

 1. **Submit an invalid CSRF token**: See if the application accepts it.
 2. **Submit a valid CSRF token from another user**: Check if the token is user-specific.